microsoft/accessibility-insights-service/packages/web-workers/README.md

 The corresponding HTTP response will contains URLs to manage the durable function instance that was triggered.

 Monitor the durable function execution state and history by checking Azure Storage tables **DurableFunctionsHubInstances** and **DurableFunctionsHubHistory** correspondingly.

+## Availability test workflow

+Several web-worker functions are used for automated availability testing.
+These functions are:

+1. **health-monitor-timer-func:** Triggered every five minutes.
+Starts a new instance of the health-monitor-orchestration-func and then exits.
+2. **health-monitor-orchestration-func:** Orchestrates the availability test flow (pinging the health endpoint, submitting a scan request, polling until completion and then getting the report).
+This will end and throw an exception if the test fails at any point.
+This function calls health-monitor-client-func to perform individual activities.
+3. **health-monitor-client-func:** Responsible for calling the web api.
+The action performed is determined by the arguments passed to the function.